-Disney World is made up of four separate theme parks: the Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.
+Disney World is made up of four separate theme parks: the Magic Kingdom, Epcot Center, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.
 They all have great attractions, but some are more appropriate for certain age groups than others.

 For example, the Magic Kingdom is a paradise for younger kids.
 They love the fairy tale world of Fantasyland and get so excited at the prospect of meeting Mickey Mouse, Cinderella, and other favorites.
 Most of the rides are geared for the younger set, so they won’t hear, “Sorry, you’re too short” very often.

 However, their teen siblings might be bored to tears in that same park.
 Sure, they might like Splash Mountain, Space Mountain, and Big Thunder Mountain, but they’d probably prefer a ride with more thrills, like the Tower of Terror and Rock N Roller Coaster over at Disney’s Hollywood Studios.
 Star Tours is a big hit with tweens and teens, too, especially if they’re into the Star Wars movies, and they’ll enjoy the two stunt shows.

 Kids of all ages enjoy Disney’s Animal Kingdom.
 The little ones love to see live lions, zebras, elephants, and other animals on the safari ride, while the thrill seekers gravitate to Dinosaur, Kali River Rapids, and the Expedition Everest roller coaster.